 Do you give vague replies like, “Maybe!
 I’ll let you know” or “Let me see how the week goes” when the person you’re dating tries to make plans?

-Does thinking about plans you’ve already made stress you out so much you end up wanting to cancel them?
+Does thinking about plans you’ve already made stress you out so much that you end up wanting to cancel them?

-Not wanting to make plans sometimes suggests you aren’t really interested in the person you’re dating, especially if you’re holding out for the possibility of better plans.
+Not wanting to make plans sometimes suggests that you aren’t really interested in the person you’re dating, especially if you’re holding out for the possibility of better plans.

-But when you do like that person and enjoy their company, but still feel anxious, the issue may be commitment.
+But when you do like that person and enjoy their company but still feel anxious, the issue may be commitment.

 You don’t feel emotionally attached

 Furthermore, feelings of commitment can develop as a response to feelings of worry or fear over losing a partner.